//James Lauterbach catches a Rocky Mountain Whitefish on the Madison River in Montana on Sept. 25. Photo by Sam Schlosser.

 Although Mitch McConnell has recently admitted that humans have caused the problem and Marco Rubio recognizes its severity, Congressional Republicans still object to doing anything of consequence about it.

-Conservation should not be a Democratic versus Republican issue.
+Conservation should not be a Democrat versus Republican issue.
 If you care about having clean air and water and a safe place to escape outdoors, you should not be goaded into playing partisan politics.

 We as outdoor enthusiasts must take up the baton and sound the alarms.
 We must be on the front lines of preventing further rollbacks or protections and the pollution of our waters.
 For what is life without the charm of fishing?